odenizddd/deep-learning-assignment-2/src/vae/vae_report.md

 ## Classifier Evaluation

-We trained a separate MLP classifier to evaluate the quality of the generated samples.
+We trained the MLP classifier from the Assignment 1 to evaluate the quality of the generated samples.
 The classifier achieved good performance on the test set from the QuickDraw dataset:

 - **Rabbit class**: 80% accuracy with 75.4% average confidence
 - **Yoga class**: 80% accuracy with 75.6% average confidence